gamblevore/PicoMsg/README.md

 **`PicoConfig* PicoMsgConf (PicoComms* M)`**    :   Gets the config struct.
 This lets you configure how your comms will work.
 Like noise, timeouts, name, and maximum unread-message queue size.

     struct PicoMessageConfig {
-        const char* Name;                // For Reporting Events.
-If the parent comms name is "Helper", then on close you will see "Parent.Helper: Closed Gracefully" in stdout. int         Noise;
+        const char* Name;
+    /* For Reporting Events.
+If the parent comms name is "Helper", then on close you will see "Parent.Helper: Closed Gracefully" in stdout. */

+        int         Noise; // described below

+        float       SendTimeOut;
-        float       SendTimeOut;         // The number of seconds before a send will tiemout, (if the send is not instant). int         QueueBytesRemaining; // The allowed size for unread messages that are queued up for you.
+    /* The number of seconds before a send will timeout (if the send is not instant). */

+        int         QueueBytesRemaining;
+    /* The allowed size for unread messages that are queued up for you. */
     };

 The `Noise` value of the config, can be set to any of the below items.
 It can also be set on creating the comms object using PicoMsgComms.